 Does the G.I.
 Bill cover all costs (housing, travel, food, etc.)?

 Each program is different in that some programs are “free” to the service member and don’t use the G.I.
 Bill, whereas some do.
 The Program POC or the SkillBridge Coordinator can best answer this question.
 For SW Design School LLC d/b/a K-12 Coders; YES.
 Your G.I.
-Bill covers ALL Cost.
+Bill covers ALL Costs IF you are separated from the military.

 Will I get paid for the training from either the program or from the VA with the use of my G.I.
 Bill?